pymatgen.transformations package

 depending on returned_ranked list, either a transformed structure or a list of dictionaries, where each dictionary is of the form {‘structure’ = …. , ‘other_arguments’} the key ‘transformation’ is reserved for the transformation that was actually applied to the structure.
 This transformation is parsed by the alchemy classes for generating a more specific transformation history.
 Any other information will be stored in the transformation_parameters dictionary in the transmuted structure class.

-Returns the inverse transformation if available.
+The inverse transformation if available.
 Otherwise, should return None.
+Defaults to None, so only need to override if applicable.

-Determines if a Transformation is a one-to-many transformation.
-If a Transformation is a one-to-many transformation, the apply_transformation method should have a keyword arg “return_ranked_list” which allows for the transformed structures to be returned as a ranked list.
+Determine if a Transformation is a one-to-many transformation.
+In that case, the apply_transformation method should have a keyword arg “return_ranked_list” which allows for the transformed structures to be returned as a ranked list.
+Defaults to False, so only need to override if True.

 property use_multiprocessing: bool[source]